stellaevat/tokenkit/docs/tokenizer_transfer.md

     name=$NAME
 ```

 Default arguments are taken from [`configs/cross_tokenizer_distill.yaml`](../configs/cross_tokenizer_distill.yaml).
 You can keep many of these as-is.
-Typically, overriding some arguments is enough.
+A notably parameter which we don't override here is the dataset: we use the [Tulu3 instruction-tuning dataset](https://huggingface.co/datasets/allenai/tulu-3-sft-mixture).
+This is a good choice for transfer of chat / instruction-following models, you can update this to fit your use case by modifying the `data` section in [`configs/cross_tokenizer_distill.yaml`](../configs/cross_tokenizer_distill.yaml).

 Let's go over the overriden arguments in more detail:

 ```
 losses=[sft,alm_unconstrained] \